stfedosov/KNN/README.md

 # KNN
 K-nearest neighbors feature evaluation for Solr &amp; Elastic search engines

-KNN classificators based on Solr & Elastic built-in features.
+KNN-classifiers based on Solr & Elastic built-in features.
 The goal is to extract top "K nearest neighbour" documents from index.

 Here is the structure of this project: